-As you can see by the table, our system had no violations.
-We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
-We are required to present the following information on lead in drinking water.
+We have learned through our testing that some other contaminants have been detected; however, these contaminants were detected below New York State Requirements.
+It should be noted that the action level for lead was exceeded in one of the samples collected.
+We are required to present the following information on lead in drinking water: